DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world4.md

 "Jeanne-sama, move behind me.
 I'll restrain them."

-Fairin readied her shamshir and prepared to launch towards them.
+Farin readied her shamshir and prepared to launch towards them.
 But, all of the sudden Urza strongest warrior narrowed her eyes and stopped.

 "I see, you are no longer planning to hide your true nature."